wp-plugins/import-users-from-csv/readme.txt

 = How to use? =

-Click on the 'Import From CSV' link in the 'Users' menu, choose if you want to send a notification email to new users and if you want the password nag to be displayed when they login and click 'Import'.
+Click on the 'Import From CSV' link in the 'Users' menu, choose your CSV file, choose if you want to send a notification email to new users and if you want the password nag to be displayed when they login, then click 'Import'.

 Each row in your CSV file should represent a user; each column identifies user data or meta data.
 If a column name matches a field in the user table, data from this column is imported in that field; if not, data is imported in a user meta field with the name of the column.